bahlo/arne.me/content/blog/writing-a-library-in-zig.md

 ---
-title: "Writing a Library in Zig"
+title: "Writing an SDK in Zig, Part 1"
-description: "Part 1 of writing an SDK for Axiom usnig the Zig programming language."
+description: "Part 1 of writing an SDK for Axiom using the Zig programming language."
 location: "Kiel, Germany"
-published: "2024-05-03"
+published: "2024-05-09"
 ---

 The first project I used Zig for was a rewrite of a custom static site generator